MurderCity420/Chat-Power-Tools/docs/syncing-settings.md

 - **Don't see the Cloud buttons?** Set **Config mode** to **Advanced** at the top of the Settings tab, then re-check the Backup section.
 - **Sign-in window blocked?** Allow pop-ups for the Tampermonkey dashboard, then try again.
-- **Settings didn't change after Restore?** Refresh (or fully close and reopen) your OMGChat tab — Tampermonkey applies restored data on the next page load.
+- **Settings didn't change after Restore?** Refresh (or fully close and reopen) your Chat Site tab — Tampermonkey applies restored data on the next page load.
-- **Two accounts in one browser?** Tampermonkey storage is shared across all OMGChat accounts in that browser, so a restore brings settings for all of them.
+- **Two accounts in one browser?** Tampermonkey storage is shared across all Chat Site accounts in that browser, so a restore brings settings for all of them.

 ---

-> **No-setup alternative:** the script can also mirror your settings through your OMGChat **profile** automatically (same account, any device) — see [Log & Sync](logs-and-sync.md).
+> **No-setup alternative:** the script can also mirror your settings through your Chat Site **profile** automatically (same account, any device) — see [Log & Sync](logs-and-sync.md).
 The cloud method on this page is broader: it backs up the whole script + settings and works across different accounts and browsers.

 > **Live multi-device sync:** for near-real-time syncing with automatic newest-wins merging, set up **[Firebase Sync](firebase-sync.md)** on the Data tab.
 Don't use both Firebase and cloud backup at the same time.